doomsheep1/bookstore-manager/README.md

 1. Requires JDK 17 minimum
 2. CURL command line tool to make http requests (CURL is included as a command line tool by default in windows 10 command prompt), alternatively you may use PostMan
 3. Notepad or Notepad++ (preferred) to prepare your API request formats
+4. Maven (only if you wish to run the project)

 **The project includes the following:**
 1. REST API endpoints that perform CRUD (create, read, update, delete) operations on books